 BACK TO TOP

 Grade changes are expected if the student was originally assigned an I (Incomplete) or GP (Grade Pending) grade.
 Grades for these students may be submitted using the Grade Change/Submission Petition form.
 No explanation for the grade change is required when the grade being changed is either I or GP.

 Once a permanent grade has been recorded for a student's performance in a course, instructors are not required to accept additional work from a student for evaluation.
-If you agree to re-evaluate a student's performance for a potential grade change, however, you may NOT consider academic work or performance in any subsequent course or for any other instructor.
+If you agree to re-evaluate a student's performance for a potential grade change, you may NOT consider academic work or performance in any subsequent course or work performed for another instructor.

 In addition, the following guidelines apply to grade changes.

 - Requests to change a permanent grade back to a temporary grade--such as to I or GP--are not accepted.